 We use our proprietary technologies to enhance the therapeutic benefits of approved drugs through advanced extended release formulations.
 On October 19, 2012, the U.S. Food and Drug Administration, or the FDA, granted final approval of Oxtellar XR (extended release oxcarbazepine), formerly known as SPN-804, for the treatment of epilepsy.
 We anticipate the commercial launch of Oxtellar XR to occur during the first quarter of 2013.
+On November 15, 2012, the FDA granted a three year marketing exclusivity to Oxtellar XR.
 We believe that Oxtellar XR will be the first extended release formulation of oxcarbazepine for the treatment of epilepsy available in the U.S. On June 25, 2012, the FDA granted tentative approval of Trokendi XR (extended release topiramate), formerly known as SPN-538, for the treatment of epilepsy.
 The final approval for Trokendi XR may not be made effective until the expiration of the marketing exclusivity period that Topamax has regarding safety information of topiramate in a specific pediatric population.
 This marketing exclusivity expires on June 22, 2013.
 We are not required to complete any additional clinical trials for Trokendi XR.
-We anticipate the commercial launch of Trokendi XR to occur during the first extended release formulation of topiramate for the treatment of peilepsy available in the U.S.
+We anticipate the commercial launch of Trokendi XR to occur during the third quarter of 2013 assuming the receipt of final approval by the FDA.
+We believe that Trokendi XR will be the first extended release formulation of topiramate for the treatment of epilepsy available in the U.S.